MelvinPeepers/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model, abbreviated DOM, is a powerful tree-like structure that allows programmers to conceptualize hierarchy and access the elements on a web page.

 2. What is an event?

+Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them in some way if desired.
+Events can include anything from a click to a user mousing over an element.

 3. What is an event listener?

+An event listener is a procedure in JavaScript that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array so that we have access to Array Methods.
+A NodeList only have access to .forEach.

 5. What is a component?

+Components are the building blocks of modern application development.
+A component is made of several parts, HTML/CSS or JavaScript brought together for reuse in a website or application.

 ### Git Set up